 Difference Between Sofa Bed and Sofa Sleeper

-While the terms are often used interchangeably, there are many differences between a sofa bed and sofa sleeper.
+While the terms are often used interchangeably, there are many differences between a sofa bed and a sofa sleeper.
 Typically, sofa beds, like futons, are designed to lay out flat to form a bed.
 They don't offer a traditional mattress.
 On the other hand, a sofa sleeper has a mattress hidden within its frame that can be unfolded for easy use.

 However, buyers should be wary when they hear these terms.
 Either sofa bed or sofa sleeper might be used to describe either type of couch.